wassermanlab/GUD/tutorial/GUD_testing_tutorial.md

 ### Background

 The Genomic Unification Database (GUD) is a project developed by the Wasserman lab to house a unified version of several different data-sets and data-types describing human genomic information.
 The database is designed to reduce data redundancies found in the original data-sets and to leverage the full capacities of mySQL.
-The back end code is in Python, Flask, and SQLAlchemy and uses a mySQL database housed on the CMMT servers.
+The back end code is in Python and Flask and uses a mySQL database housed on the CMMT servers.
 For ease of access we have developed a simple API for querying the database which should be used to retrieve data.

 ![](/home/tamar/Desktop/GUD/tutorial/pics/Fig.2.png)